rpgarner/Trivia-game-/README.md

 ## Rules single team or player

 - Play as one team or by your self
-- take turns choosing a topic category and a question in that category ($100 - $500)
+- take turns choosing a topic category and questions ($100 - $500)
 - If the questions is answered correctly, you win the value of the question you picked.
-- If the questions answered incorrect.
+- If the questions answered incorrectly.
 Their turn is over and the question will go off the board. (corectly of incorrectly)
 - The game is over when all the questions have been picked
 - You need atleast $5000 to win the game.
 - Become a Master and get all the questions correct!